4.43 from 7 votes

 These bars store well when they’re kept in an airtight container in the fridge.

-Just make sure they’re completely cool before you start storing them!
+Just make sure they’re completely cool before storing them.

 When you’re ready to eat your bars, you can eat them straight out of the fridge or leave them to warm up slightly on the counter.